gregberns/node-event-hub-stream/README.md

 #node-event-hub-stream

-A simple Azure Event Hub client that exposes a Stream interface for use in Bunyun logging or anything else accepting a Stream interface(write(), close())
+A simple Azure Event Hub client that exposes a Stream interface for use in Bunyan logging or anything else accepting a Stream interface(write(), close())

 ## Install